patOseo/utm-cookies/README.md

 # UTM Cookies #

-A basic plugin that adds a function on init that sets cookies based on UTM parameters, if they are found.
+A basic WordPress plugin that adds a function on init that sets cookies based on UTM parameters, if they are found.

 ## Usage ##